 - Damaged Shingles – Before you think it is time for a full on roof replacement, check your shingles to see if they are bent, curled, broken, wet, stained, or even missing.
 Shingles for your roof are like tires for your car, so maybe all you need is a full shingle replacement for roof restoration.

 - Rising Energy Bills – If it starts to look like you are spending more and more on heating or cooling your house, it could be more than just the weather.
-Your roof is supposed to act as an insulator containing the interior temperature, but if your home is starting to work harder to keep things cool or warm, you may need to get your roof checked.
+Your roof is supposed to act as an insulator containing the interior temperature, but if your home is starting to work harder to keep things cool or warm, you may need to get your roof checked, Find out car insurance in mexico

 - Search For Granules – When shingles get old, they start breaking down until they deteriorate into coarse little chunks that can sometimes look like dark sand called granules.
 Check your rain gutters and other areas around your property that you think granules could have washed around.
 The evidence means your roof is deteriorating, and the amount tells you how badly it needs replacement.